Les McKeown: Career

+Bay City Rollers

+Departure of "Nobby Clark"

 McKeown joined the Bay City Rollers in November 1973, replacing founding lead singer Gordon "Nobby" Clark.
 He was initially reluctant to join the group, later stating in his memoir that it was not "high on my list of bands I'd have wanted to join".
 The band only achieved national, and then international, popularity after McKeown joined.
 That said, the locally well-known band, with a recording contract with a minor label, was already established and the newly recruited singer, in his autobiography, maintains that there always was a chasm between him and the rest of the band, despite the fact they were of, more or less, the same age and shared similar backgrounds.
 The rest of the band members were all from Craigmillar/Liberton, suburbs of similar character to Broomhouse, but near to the southern border of the city, and as the subtitle of his autobiography suggests, McKeown had no pretension to be a rock musician/artist unlike some members of the band.

 His arrival also coincided with an overhaul of the group's image introducing half-mast trousers, platform shoes and tartan.
 They had four songs in the Top 10 in 1974 ("Remember", "Summerlove Sensation", "All of Me Loves All of You", and "Shang-a-Lang" which featured McKeown as the frontman).
 This was followed by 2 UK number ones ("Bye Bye Baby", "Give a Little Love") and a U.S. number one ("Saturday Night", which was re-recorded with McKeown as the lead vocalist) a year later.
 Their manager Tam Paton, who was concerned about the inadequacy of the band's musical capabilities, apart from McKeown's singing talent and good looks, chose songs for them and hired song writers and competent studio musicians for the recordings.
 As a result, often in the Bay City Rollers' recordings, McKeown's vocals were the only musical contributions from the band.